vishakhadhonde9/Kubernetes/Session-6] Replication Controller.md

 ### 3] Startup Probe -
-- Startup Probe is a special type of probe in Kubernetes designed to detect if an application within a container has successfully started
+- Startup Probe is a special type of probe in Kubernetes designed to detect if an application within a container has successfully started.